hotwire-django/PowerPlay/README.md

 * Python 3.11 or higher

 ## Installation
-* Clone the github repository to your lcoal machine.
+* Clone the github repository to your local machine.

 * Install using poetry with `poetry install` or use your preferred virtual environment tool and run `pip install -r requirements.txt`